GPII/universal/documentation/BrowserChannel.md

 in _gpii/node_modules/settingsHandlers/src/WebSocketsComponent.js_.

 This component stores the information about clients and keeps a list of settings for every solution that makes use of this settings handler.
-Also, this component create notifications for every connected client at any time when the settings change.
+Also, this component notifies connecteds client at any time when the settings change.

 ## Usage